Mindtoeye/Hoop/README.txt

 called hoops in which those building blocks are pre-packaged for you and can be easily customized.

+Goals

+Within large complex language analysis systems we often focus on analyzing our results statistically without examining the correctness of the individual steps.
+Even worse, we tend to not look at those cases that get rejected by parsers or have been mis-classified by machine learning classifiers.
+Hoop attempts to provide a means whereby each hoop in a transformation process or analysis step can be examined and interrogated as it is doing its job.
+All in all Hoop attempts to
+provide:

+- Inspectability

+- Explainability

+- Repeatability

 History

 Initially written as a set of support code for graduate classes